 USP 440 is a capstone applied research methods course that provides students with the essential skills for performing quantitative analyses related to urban communities.
 The beginning section of the course introduces students to the research design process, with a critical view of methods and data.
-The course then explores data sources for analyzing communities along a variety of social, environmental and geographic dimensions.
+The course then explores data sources, focused on the U.S. census, for analyzing communities along a variety of social, environmental and geographic dimensions.
 We then transition to learning how to use quantitative data and analysis for understanding communities.
 This approach provides students with an appreciation for underlying theoretical and practical research methods for identifying, measuring, and conceptualizing trends, challenges and solutions specific to urban communities and places.